even4void/aliquote/content/post/arxiv-14.md

 ### Demystifying Statistical Matching Algorithms for Big Data (https://arxiv.org/abs/2309.05859)

+Propensity scoring is widely used in the absence of a controlled experiment, e.g. in observational studies, where as the authors say matching is used to pair treated and control units with similar value of potential confounders (aka, the propensity score).
+Usually, matching is done with replacement, that is a control is paired to several treated units (1-to-n matching, with replacement).
+There are [other estimators](https://www.stata.com/features/causal-inference/) (e.g., inverse probability weighting or doubly robust methods), though.
+[Oversampling and replacement strategies](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-021-01454-z) may alter the balance between bias and variance.
+In the case of matching without replacement, greedy approaches are used; in Stata, there's a command `calipmatch` which does the job for you, while in R the /de facto/ packages are probably `Matching` and `MatchIt`.
+In this paper, the authors review alternative approaches, namely optimal statistical matching (linear balanced and unbalanced assignment problem, maximum cardinality matching, and minimal cost matching).

 ### Subgroup detection in linear growth curve models with generalized linear mixed model (GLMM) trees (https://arxiv.org/abs/2309.05862)

+Here is another paper by Achim Zeilis on regression trees.
+This time, it deals with "extended" GLMMs for identifying subgroups in growth curve modeling.
+Recursive partitioning is performed

 ### A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing (https://arxiv.org/abs/2309.10017)